mntlra/DEXTER/README.md

 ## Running DEXTER

-To execute the code run:
+To execute the code run (inside the py folder):
 ```
 python dexter_pipeline.py [path_to_input_file] [path_to_output_file]
 ```

-If you wish to run the code on the original data, unzip the data folder and run:
+If you wish to run the code on the original data, unzip the data folder and run (inside the py folder):
 ```
 python dexter_pipeline.py ../data/input/DEXTER_DATA.csv ../data/output/[filename].csv
 ```